Skip to content

 This light level suits indoor positions that stay clearly lit by day without long, hot sun on the leaves.
 It is a strong fit for east-facing rooms, brighter north-facing exposures, or positions set a bit back from stronger windows.

-If growth becomes stretched, weak, or unusually small, the plant is probably getting less light than these plants expects.
+If growth becomes stretched, weak, or unusually small, the spot is probably dimmer than the range is meant for.
 If leaves start bleaching or crisping, the spot is probably brighter or hotter than it first looked.
 For many real homes, though, this is the most practical zone for steady indoor growth without the pressure of full-sun or high-light care.

 Frequently Asked Questions About Light